mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/README.md

 One quick check for accuracy is to compare realtime speed (kmph) in from the built-in simulator heads-up display to the right panel readout for speed (kmph) based on runtime feedback from the simulator itself.
 The panel also calculates the speed in mph and mps (meters per second).

+Detailed runtime results are also dumped to data files at the end of the run for further analysis

 ![vtrack](runtime_output/v0.45/velocity_tracking.png)
 ![cte](runtime_output/v0.45/cte.png) ![cteavg](runtime_output/v0.45/cte_avg.png)